johno/pixyll/_posts/2022-01-20-sole_proprietorship_examples.md

 As long as you are good with your words, have an understanding of marketing and persuasion, plus some good old creative thinking, you may want to look into starting a freelance writing operation.

 As time goes on you also have the option to upgrade your Sole Proprietorship to an LLC.
-This can perfect for if you ever want to expand and create your own publishing company or advertising agency.
+This is perfect for if you ever want to expand and create your own publishing company or advertising agency.

-### Catering Service
+### 2. Catering Service

 It’s no secret, people like to party and eat good food.
 That’s why the foodservice industry is always in business.

 People have a consistent need for food.
 Starting a catering business makes everybody a potential customer.

-Whether it’s for celebrations like graduations, weddings, holidays, or business events people enjoy being served food.
+Regardless of what it's for, people enjoy being served food.

-If you are talented in the kitchen, you should look into supplying food for events like these.
+If you are talented in the kitchen, you should look into supplying food for events like graduations, weddings, holidays, or business events

-Opening catering business is no different than other Sole Proprietorships.
+Opening catering business is no different than the other Sole Proprietorships in our list.
 You still need the correct licenses, permits, and certifications to conduct your business in the first place.

 You don’t even have to be a good cook.
 As long as you can organize a team who can cook, you can provide your services where people want to eat and drink.

-If you decide to expand your operations and assemble a team to cater to your guests (pun intended), you should check out Limited Liability Companies.
+If you decide to expand your operations and assemble a team to cater to your guests, you should check out Limited Liability Companies.

 In an LLC, employees are tax-deductible expenses.
 Not to mention the special tax benefits and liability protection you receive with an LLC that you won’t get with Sole Proprietorships.

-### Direct Sales
+### 3. Direct Sales

 You can set up an online sales funnel or sell products through magazines and newspapers to start a Sole Proprietorship.